 Edinburgh has been the capital of Scotland since the Middle Ages, which is also reflected in the historic center of the city.
 The city has approximately 519,000 inhabitants and is the second largest city in Scotland after Glasgow.
 Edinburgh city lies to the east on the sea and lies on the south side of the Firth of Forth.
 Edinburgh was once just a fortress on the volcanic Castle Rock, but after being conquered several times - Celts, Romans, English and Scots have built the city – it has grown into the city nowadays, where today the Scottish Parliament is located.

 Famous Edinburgh Festivals

 The Edinburgh Fringe Festival in the summer months attracts many tourists to the Scottish city every year.
 The festival consists of performances of music, opera, dance and theatre, with the most famous international artists and instrumentalists showing their performances to the world.
 In the month of August , a second festival will take place in the capital, namely the Royal Edinburgh Military Tattoo, where a world-famous military and musical show is given.
 Various armies from all over the world participate in this.
-At the end of August you can also visit the International Film Festival.
+At the end of August you can also visit the International Film Festival of Edinburgh Scotland.